 Often confused with the juvenile King Mackerel, the Spanish species is a lighter green color with long, narrow body silver in color.
 The best way to distinguish the difference is the noticeable dorsal fin located along the spine of the Spanish Mackerel and is dark in color or solid even black at times.

 Other Types of Mackerel

 While the most common species of mackerel are King and Spanish, there are other species in the sea…and they are as follows; The Atlantic Mackerel, the Cero Mackerel, the Sierra Mackerel, and even the Wahoo fish species is a type of mackerel.
 The Atlantic Mackerel is the originator of this species and is the true mackerel.
 However, the Cero Mackerel species is the tropical cousin species that is found in the Florida Keys and the Caribbean.
 The Sierra Mackerel is the Mexican or Pacific mackerel found in Southern California and South America.
 They favor the Spanish Mackerel species.
 Then the distant relative of the mackerel species is the Wahoo.
-Another incredibly popular game fish to catch among saltwater anglers.
+Another incredibly popular game fish to catch among saltwater anglers and fishing charters.